ELEC60019 Machine Learning

 Lecturer(s): Prof Krystian Mikolajczyk; Dr Deniz Gunduz

-The aim of this course is to introduce students to the theory and practice of modern machine learning methods.
 Extracting information from the unprecedented amount of data (aka. big data) that has been collected in recent years is a very important task in science and engineering, with great social and economical impact.
 Machine learning addresses the problem of how computers can learn and extract information automatically from data, and it is behind many methods used in artificial intelligence, data mining or adaptive system design.
 It is widely applied in practice in most disciplines where data is available, including, e.g., electrical engineering, computer science, or medicine.
-Students will learn the main concepts from theory and practice of how to convert observations given in the form of data into expertise.
-You will learn how to model learning and inference problems and how to design and analyse algorithms to solve them.
-The module will also introduce popular machine learning algorithms.
+The aim of this module is to introduce you to the theory and practice of modern machine learning methods.

 Exam Duration: 3:00hrs